danhey/balmung/README.md

 ### Setup

-Download the git files, and then
+`pip install balmung`, or download the git files, and then

 `python setup.py install`